kt3k/moneybit-app/DEV_DIARY.md

 - Need to set up the default account-type-chart for English and Japanese.
   - In Japan, we have default chart of accounts for tax documents.
 That would be a good default of account-type-chart for Japanese users.
   - It seems very difficult to choose sensible default for English users.

+# 2017-09-01

+- Finally a new document has been created!